 Efento loggers can be easily integrated with any server application.
 Integration allows users to access all the loggers' features in their application - this includes both receiving the data from the loggers and remotely configuring the devices.
-A detailed description of the data format sent in Protobuf is available in the "Efento NB-IoT Loggers Integration Manual".
-We can also provide you with a demo source code, which you can run on your server in order to communicate with Efento NB-IoT loggers.
-Should you have any questions about the integration, please contact our support team.
+There are two options of integrating Efento Loggers into your cloud platform: